varunisrani/health/HEALING_MATE_IMPLEMENTATION.md

 # Healing Mate Activities Platform - Implementation Summary

 ## Overview
-The Healing Mate Activities platform has been successfully implemented as a comprehensive wellness companion for HealConnect Serenity.
+The Healing Mate Activities platform has been successfully implemented as a comprehensive consultant companion for Mended Minds.
 It provides curated audio sessions, guided meditations, breathing exercises, and personalized recommendations.

 ## Components Created